Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Problem Statement

 Assume \textit{wlog} that the number of observations $n$ is even: $n=2k \; (k \in \N^*)$.
 We fix two constants $\alpha,L >0$.
 Assume moreover that we observe $n$ \textit{iid} random variables $X_1, \cdots, X_n$ with the same \textit{unknown} density $p \in \mathcal{P}(\alpha,L,\cstar)$.
 Let $p_0 $ be one particular \textit{known} density in $\mathcal{P}(\alpha,L,\cstar)$ and fix $\delta >0$.
 For some $\rho > 0$, the \textit{goodness-of-fit} testing problem is defined as:

 where $L' = (1+\delta) L$ and $\cstar' = (1+\delta) \cstar$.
 The parameter $\delta>0$ can be chosen arbitrarily small.
-This point is specific for obtaining local minimax lower bounds (see also \cite{balakrishnan2019hypothesis}).
-Without this assumption, arbitrarily small perturbations of $p_0$ when $p_0$ is on the boundary of the class are out of the class.
-Thus, putting $\delta=0$ is problematic as the least favorable functions in the lower bounds are small perturbations of $p_0$.
+Note that in Theorem 4.1 from~\cite{balakrishnan2019hypothesis}, a similar restriction, equivalent to enlarging the alternative, is also needed in the lower bounds.
+Namely, the authors test equality to $p_0$ against the set of $(\alpha,L)$-Hölder densities separated from $p_0$ in $L_1$ distance.
+For the lower bound, they need to assume that for some constant $c_{int} \in (0,1)$, the density $p_0$ has Hölder constant $c_{int}L$ rather than $L$.
+In comparison, we assume that $p_0$ has Hölder constant equal to $L$ and that, on the alternative, the densities have Hölder constant $L(1+\delta)$.
+Clearly, these two formulations are equivalent.
+Similarly to~\cite{balakrishnan2019hypothesis}, this assumption is never needed in our upper bounds.
+However, enlarging the alternative is important for obtaining local minimax lower bounds since without this assumption, problems can arise when $p_0$ is on the boundary of the class $H(\alpha,L)$.
+For instance, consider $p_0 = \sqrt{L}(1-|x| /\sqrt L)_+$ for $\alpha = 1$.
+Here, we can say that $p_0$ is on the boundary of the class $H(1,L)$, as its Lipschitz constant is exactly equal to $L$.
+Therefore, perturbations of $p_0$ of the form $p_0\pm \phi$ for some function $\phi:\R^d\to \R$ can be out of the class (they might not be $L$-Lipschitz, even for arbitrarily small such $\phi$).
+Since the least favorable functions in the lower bounds are small perturbations of $p_0$, putting $\delta=0$ is problematic.
 Our goal is to establish how large $\rho$ should be for \eqref{testing_pb} to be feasible in a sense we now formally specify.\\

 A \textit{test function} $\psi: \Omega^n \longrightarrow \{0,1\}$ is defined as a measurable function of the observations $(X_1, \dots, X_n)$ taking only values $0$ or $1$.
 The quality of any given test $\psi$ is measured by its \textit{risk}, defined as the sum of its type-I and type-II errors: